noir-lang/noir/docs/docs/dev_docs/getting_started/sandbox.md

-  private-token Created Alice's account at 0x054d89d0...f17e +23s private-token Created Bob's account at 0x0a8410a1...7c48 +1ms private-token Deploying private token contract minting an initial 1000000 tokens to Alice... +0ms private-token Transaction status is mined +8s private-token Contract successfully deployed at address 0x143e0af4...11b6 +7ms private-token Retrieving unencrypted logs for block 3 +4ms private-token Emitted logs:  [ 'Balance set in constructor' ] +5ms
+  private-token Created Alice's account at 0x054d89d0...f17e +23s private-token Created Bob's account at 0x0a8410a1...7c48 +1ms private-token Deploying private token contract minting an initial 1000000 tokens to Alice... +0ms private-token Contract successfully deployed at address 0x143e0af4...11b6 +7ms
 ```

-Note how we used the `getBlockNum()` api to retrieve the number of the last mined block.
-This is the block for which we want to retrieve logs as it is the last mined block number.

 ## Viewing the balance of an account